Adamant-im/adamant/README.md

 Comprehensive [API specification](https://github.com/Adamant-im/adamant/wiki) is available.

-The manual describes API endpoints to manage accounts, transactions, chats, and a key-value storage (KVS).
+The manual describes API endpoints to manage accounts, transactions, chats, and key-value storage (KVS).
 Additionally, the manual suggests valuable information on creating new accounts and encrypting and decrypting messages.

 ## Set up

 [How to run ADAMANT node (instructions for users)](https://medium.com/adamant-im/how-to-run-your-adamant-node-on-ubuntu-990e391e8fcc).
-You can skip them if you are experienced Linux user.
+You can skip them if you are an experienced Linux user.

 ### Requirements

 - Ubuntu 18/20/22 (others are not tested)
 - 2 GB RAM
-- 60 GB disk space as on November 2022
+- 70 GB disk space as of November 2023

 ### Installation script